-G. ANNUAL EXPENSES

-Provide 2010-2011 academic year costs of attendance for the following categories that are applicable to your institution.

-Check here if your institution's 2010-2011 academic year costs of attendance are not available at this time and provide an approximate date (i.e., month/day) when your institution's final 2010-2011 academic year costs of attendance will be available: August 2010

-G1.
-Undergraduate full-time tuition, required fees, room and board

-List the typical tuition, required fees, and room and board for a full-time undergraduate student for the FULL 2010-2011 academic year (30 semester hours or 45 quarter hours for institutions that derive annual tuition by multiplying credit hour cost by number of credits).
+G. ANNUAL EXPENSES G0.
+Please provide the URL of your institution's net price calculator: https://npc.collegeboard.org/student/app/ufl Provide 2012-2013 academic year costs of attendance for the following categories that are applicable to your institution.
+Check here if your institution's 2012-2013 academic year costs of attendance are not available at this time and provide an approximate date (i.e., month/day) when your institution's final 2012-2013 academic year costs of attendance will be available: G1.
+Undergraduate full-time tuition, required fees, room and board List the typical tuition, required fees, and room and board for a full-time undergraduate student for the FULL 2012-2013 academic year (30 semester hours or 45 quarter hours for institutions that derive annual tuition by multiplying credit hour cost by number of credits).
 A full academic year refers to the period of time generally extending from September to June; usually equated to two semesters, two trimesters, three quarters, or the period covered by a four-one-four plan.
 Room and board is defined as double occupancy and 19 meals per week or the maximum meal plan.
 Required fees include only charges that all full-time students must pay that are not included in tuition (e.g., registration, health, or activity fees.)
 Do not include optional fees (e.g., parking, laboratory use).

-FIRST-YEAR UNDERGRADUATES

-PRIVATE INSTITUTION

-Tuition:

-PUBLIC INSTITUTION

-Tuition:

-In-district:

-In-state (out-of-district): \$5,044 \$5,044

-Out-of-state: \$27,321 \$27,31

-NONRESIDENT ALIEN: Tuition: \$27,321 \$27,321

-REQUIRED FEES: Included Above Included Above

-ROOM AND BOARD: (on-campus) \$8,640 \$8,640

-ROOM ONLY: (on-campus) \$5,300 \$5,300

-BOARD ONLY: (on-campus meal plan) \$3,340 \$3,340

-Comprehensive tuition and room and board fee (if your college cannot provide separate tuition and room and board fees): \\\\\\
+FIRST-YEAR UNDERGRADUATES PRIVATE INSTITUTION Tuition: PUBLIC INSTITUTION Tuition: In-district: \$6,143 \$6,143 In-state (out-of-district): \$28,420 \$28,420 Out-of-state: NONRESIDENT ALIEN: \$28,420 \$28,420 Tuition: REQUIRED FEES: Included above Included above ROOM AND BOARD: \$9,370 \$9.370 (on-campus) ROOM ONLY: \$5,240 \$5,240 (on-campus) BOARD ONLY: \$4.130 \$4,130 (on-campus meal plan) Comprehensive tuition and room and board fee (if your college cannot provide separate tuition and room and board fees): G2.
+Number of credits per term a student can take for the stated full-time tuition minimum maximum